ayshiff/my-open-source-journey/docs/contributions/octobox#2597.md

 end
 ```

-We will also need to add our new filter to the filter list inside the notification helper.
+We will also need to add our new filter to the filter list inside the notifications helper.

-In particular, we will use it to display the `number` filter in the list of selected filters thanks to the helper `filter_option`. (see the <a href="/docs/contributions/octobox2597#add-the-search-filter-element"><Highlight color="#25c2a0">search filter element</Highlight></a> section)
+In particular, it will be useful for displaying the filter in the list of selected filters thanks to the `filter_option` helper. (see the <a href="/docs/contributions/octobox2597#add-the-search-filter-element"><Highlight color="#25c2a0">search filter element</Highlight></a> section)

 ```ruby {7} title="app/helpers/notifications_helper.rb"
 module NotificationsHelper